NJ School Bus Accidents Stir Safety Concerns Among Parents and Authorities

 In addition to Mr. Muldrow’s spotty record, his age has to be an issue.
 A recent study by the National Highway Traffic Safety Administration shows that, from 2007 to 2016, accidents for drivers in the general population increased seven percent, but accidents for drivers 65 years and older increased 30 percent.
 And, although the accident rate for drivers holds steady from age 30 to 74, that rate starts to tick upward again at 75 and beyond.
 Experts site impairments in vision, cognition and motor function as the reason for higher crash rates for older drivers.
 Older drivers are advised to make adjustments to their driving habits for safety’s sake.
 We cannot recommend driving a busload of boisterous elementary school students as a way to counteract declining skills.

 Certainly, school districts must be meticulous when vetting school bus drivers.
 After all, driver error is the leading cause of any type of motor vehicle accident.
 Districts needn’t fear accusations of ageism in hiring bus drivers, since the data are clear about declining skills among elderly drivers.

-Brach Eichler Personal Injury represents victims of motor vehicle accidents throughout New Jersey.
+Brach Eichler Injury Lawyers represents victims of motor vehicle accidents throughout New Jersey.
 To speak to an experienced personal injury attorney at our firm, call us at 973-364-8300 or contact us online to schedule a free consultation.